-- Keep the snake bit victim calm, keeping them still and quiet.
-Restrict movement, and keep the affected area at or below heart level to reduce the flow of venom.
+- Keep the snake bite victim calm, keeping them still and quiet.
+Restrict movement and keep the affected area at or below heart level to reduce the flow of venom.

-- Remove any rings or constricting items and clothing as the affected area may swell.
+- Remove any constricting items and tight clothing as the affected area may swell.

-- Create a loose splint to help restrict movement of the area.
+- Create a loose splint to help restrict movement of the affected area.

-- Attempt to identify the snake or, only if can be done safely, bring in the dead snake.
+- Attempt to identify the snake and its appearance or, only if it can be done safely, bring in the dead snake.
 Do not waste time hunting for the snake, and do not risk another bite if it is not easy to kill the snake.
-After it has been killed, be very careful transporting the snake as it can still bite for several hours after dying.
+Even after it has been killed, be very careful transporting the snake as it can still bite for several hours after dying.
 Amazingly enough, snakes have been reported to bite humans even after being decapitated.

-- Don’t let the allow the victim to engage in strenuous physical activity.
+- Don’t allow the victim to engage in strenuous physical activity.
 If necessary, carry the person to safety.
 Otherwise, have them hike out slowly without their pack so they are not over-exerted.

 - Don’t apply a tourniquet.
 Restricting superficial blood flow does keep the venom from spreading, which you want to avoid.
 Concentrated venom will rapidly destroy cells.
 Allowing it to spread will dilute the toxin and reduce tissue damage.

 - Don’t apply a cold pack.
 Cold reduces healthy circulation to the infected area and can result in the loss of limbs.
 Some experts also believe snake venom increases vulnerability to frostbite.

 - Don’t let the snake bite victim eat or drink anything, including medication and alcohol, unless okayed by medical staff.

-- Don’t cut across the bite marks and attempt oral suction.
+- Don’t cut across the bite marks.
 Because snake fangs are curved, the pocket of venom will not be where expected and will probably have already spread.
-Plus, many snake bites are considered “dry,” where there was no toxin released into the victim.
-This may also increase the risk of infection in the area by having an open wound.
+In addition, many snake bites are considered to be dry, or where there was no toxin released into the victim.
+Cutting into a dry bite may increase the risk of infection in the area by having an open wound.